ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-container/index.md

 The callback is called each time the user elects to create a chart via the grid UI.
 The callback is provided with a `ChartRef` containing the following:

+- `chartId`: The id of the created chart.
+- `chart`: The chart instance that is produced by AG Charts which can be used to interact with the chart directly.
 - `chartElement`: The chart DOM element, which the application is responsible for placing into the DOM.
 - `destroyChart`: The application is responsible for calling this when the chart is no longer needed.